Yoav666s/dnd-wiki/_pages/reckonfear.md

 | Sorcery | 8 |

 ## Spell Range
-The range of your spells equals to your Intuition modifier plus 3.
+The range of your spells equals to twice your Intuition modifier plus 4.

 ## Casting Spells
 Unless stated otherwise, the casting time of a spell is 1 Action.
 Since casting a spell requires both verbal and somatic components, you can only cast one spell per turn.
 When you cast a spell on your turn, you can't speak, as you're already performing verbal components.
 You need at least one free hand to cast a spell.